rayray/flac2ipod_cli/README.md

 ## This isn't ready for use yet.

+**Current status:** successfully adds MP3s to iPod, working on conversion now

 This is a command line program that will accept either FLAC file(s) or a directory of FLACs as an argument, convert the FLAC(s) to MP3s, and load the MP3s to a connected iPod or iPhone.

+The loaded MP3s bypass the iTunes Library, and after syncing the MP3s will be deleted.

 ##Compiling
 This program uses the Foundation and Scripting Bridge frameworks.